 Graduate students are required to maintain an active status through continuous enrollment from the time of first enrollment until graduation.
 Therefore, graduate students must register for a minimum of 1 graduate credit hour each semester (excluding summer) until graduation [doctoral students that have begun to register for dissertation hours (course 600) must register for a minimum of 3 hours during all semesters, including summer] OR the student can submit a Leave of Absence (LOA) form requesting a pre-approved break in enrollment (up to two years).

-The minimum enrollment for international students may be different, and international students must check with the Center for International Education (CIE) to determine the minimum enrollment required to maintain satisfactory enrollment requirements attached to their specific visa.
+The minimum enrollment for international students may be different, and international students must check with the Center for Global Engagement (CGE) to determine the minimum enrollment required to maintain satisfactory enrollment requirements attached to their specific visa.

 Leave of Absence (LOA) Policy

 A Leave of Absence (LOA) is a temporary cessation of study and may be granted for up to two (2) years for medical reasons and other emergencies.
 A Leave of Absence (LOA) allows graduate students in good academic standing to postpone their studies for a definite period of time, normally not to exceed two (2) years in the event of unavoidable circumstances (e.g., documented medical reasons, active military duty, etc.).
 Supporting documentation must be submitted with the LOA form.
 A letter of support from the Director of Graduate Studies/Department Head may be included.
 All LOAs are reviewed and granted on a case by case basis.
 Financial hardship is not an approved LOA.